-There is a high dependence on the food quality and the animal's treatment.
+There is a high dependence on food quality and animal treatment.

 - Animal products have an acid reaction in the intestines that promotes the proliferation of parasites.

-- A high intake of animal proteins creates a heavy load on the liver and kidneys.
+- A high intake of animal proteins greatly affects the liver and kidneys.

 - Vitamin B12 exists only in animal foods.

-- Omega-3 animal fats are more readily available for use in the body than vegetable omega-3s.
+- Omega-3 animal fats are more readily available for the body than vegetable omega-3s.

 - Bone marrow (organic beef) is one of the healthiest products available.

 - Try to reduce the consumption of animal protein by 50% or more.
-Consume as much as possible organic products that receive a natural diet without hormones and chemicals (costly compared to industrial products.)
+Consume many organic products that receive a natural diet without hormones and chemicals (costly compared to industrial products.)